keepdeploying/bubbles_in_flutter_workshop/README.md

 import 'package:bubbles_in_flutter/services/bubbles_service.dart';
 ```

-12. In the `send` method of the `ChatsService` file, add the following code to show a Bubble with the created reply message, after the reply has been saved to the local database:
+12. In the `send` method of `ChatsService`, add the following code to show a Bubble with the created reply message, after the reply has been saved to the local database:

 ```dart
 await BubblesService.instance.show(contact, reply.text);